miguel-ambrona/sherlock/README.md

 A chess library written in Rust, oriented to creating and solving chess compositions with especial emphasis on retrograde analysis.

+This library's name is inspired by *"The Chess Mysteries of Sherlock Holmes"*, a master piece on retrograde analysis by the great Raymond Smullyan.

 We rely on [jordanbray/chess](https://crates.io/crates/chess), an amazing Rust chess library for very efficient move generation.